Programs & Exhibits

-Sunday Afternoon Film Screening: Silent Holy Stones, 3:00 PM, March 16th
+Sunday Afternoon Film Screening: YANGSI, 3:00 PM, April 6th and 13th

 Friday Morning Tai Chi.
 Kristen Dolan-Murphy leads a Friday morning Tai Chi class at 11 am.

 Saturday Morning Meditation.
-Thupten Phuntsok leads a Saturday morning meditation session at 11:30 am.
+On Saturday April 12th, Thupten Phuntsok leads a Saturday morning meditation session at 11:30 am.
 Admission is $12/ $10 for members.
 There will be no sessions on April 19th and 26th.

 Saturday afternoon Tai Chi Join Bob Murphy for a Saturday afternoon Tai Chi class at 4:00 PM.
 Admission is $12/$10 for members.
 Saturday afternoon tai chi will begin on April 5, 2014.

 Please visit our calendar page for additional events and classes.

 Freed From the Vault: The Collection of Jacques Marchais.